 - the alien has entered the U.S. lawfully;

-- the alien is presently in the U.S. lawfully;
+- the alien is present in the U.S. lawfully;

 - the alien has followed all the terms of his/her visa; and